coderamen666/srd-v3.5-md/epic/epic-spells.md

 spell is the target of the *dispel* seed.
 The caster makes a dispel check against the spell or against each ongoing spell currently in effect on the object or creature.
-A dispel check is 1d20 + 10 against a DC of 11 + the target spell's caster level.
+A dispel check is 1d20 + 10 against a DC of 11 + the target spell’s caster level.
 For each additional +1 on the dispel check, increase the Spellcraft DC by +1.
 If targeting an object or creature that is the effect of an ongoing spell, make a dispel check to end the spell that affects the object or creature.
-If the object targeted is a magic item, make a dispel check against the item's caster level.
-If succeessful, all the item's magical properties are suppressed for 1d4 rounds, after which the item recovers on its own.
+If the object targeted is a magic item, make a dispel check against the item’s caster level.
+If succeessful, all the item’s magical properties are suppressed for 1d4 rounds, after which the item recovers on its own.
 A suppressed item becomes nonmagical for the duration of the effect.
 An interdimensional interface is temporarily closed.
-A magic item's physical properties are unchanged.
+A magic item’s physical properties are unchanged.
 Any creature, object, or spell is potentially subject to the *dispel* seed, even the spells of gods and the abilities of artifacts.
 A character automatically succeeds on the